Geraldine Mucha: Music

-Mucha was fortunate to be encouraged as a composer from an unusually early age.
+Mucha was encouraged as a composer from an early age.
 Before beginning her formal studies at the Royal Academy of Music she had already been privately tutored by the composer Benjamin Dale and had had her teenage compositions overseen by Arnold Bax, one of the most well known British composers of his day.
-So she was already familiar with the late Romantic musical style of these two influential figures.
+So she was already familiar with the late Romantic musical style of these two popular figures.

 On entering the R.A.M. she was taught by two notable young composers, Alwyn and Bush.
 Their more astringent, post–romantic style undoubtedly coloured Mucha's own manner of writing.
 But with her deep love of Scottish folk music, which she often quoted in her works, she remained closer to the interests of older composers, such as Ralph Vaughan Williams (1872–1958) or Béla Bartók (1881–1945) whom she particularly admired.
 Igor Stravinsky was another “modern” whose music held a great fascination for her and she was endlessly interested in how composers constructed and scored their works.

 Mucha's first encounter with Czech music had been shortly before the Second World War when she had heard the young prodigy Vítězslava Kaprálová (born 1915) conducting her own music in a concert in London (Kapralová was to become Jiří Mucha's first wife until her early death in 1940).
 She also heard pieces by Janáček and Martinů conducted in wartime performances by the Czech émigré Vilém Tauský (1910–2004).
 Having arrived in Prague, Mucha hoped to take lessons with Vítězslav Novák (1870–1949), a distinguished composer with a definite late-Romantic approach to music.
 This did not happen, but in her own music Mucha continued to seek to blend her personal romantic spirit with a more modern, mid-twentieth century sound.
 In this she shared a similarity with her Czech contemporaries Petr Eben (1929–2007) and Luboš Fišer (1935–1999).